-If not, the gist is that the ACA requires marketplace policies to cover 10 categories of health services.
-'Mental health and substance use disorder services' is one of those categories.
+The Affordable Care Act — also known as the ACA or Obamacare — requires all marketplace policies to cover 10 categories of health services.
+“Mental health and substance use disorder services” is one of those categories.

 What does that mean to Americans who get health insurance through the ACA marketplace?
 According to healthcare.gov it means the plan they buy must cover: